 I am a professional community musician.
 As a Guelph, Ontario, Canada based saxophonist, I perform in a wide variety of musical collaborations; including 2009 and 2015 Juno Nominated Eccodek, Big Bands, smaller jazz combos, and creative music ensembles.
 I have performed and recorded all across Canada, the UK and Germany, at music festivals in Vancouver, Calgary, Toronto and London England to name a few.

 I have released three recordings of my own compositions; “It’s About Time” in 2006, “IZ” in 2012 and “Where is Local” in 2016.
 I compose and arrange music for many of the groups I direct.
 I am the founding director of the Guelph Youth Jazz Ensemble and the New Horizons Band for Guelph.
-I am also the conductor of the Cambridge Concert band.
-I teach in the Community Music Program at Wilfrid Laurier University and woodwind and jazz improvisation techniques at my private music studio.
+I teach courses in the Bachelor of Music in Community Music at Wilfrid Laurier University and woodwind and jazz improvisation techniques at my private music studio.

 I am a clinician and adjudicator at music camps and festivals throughout southern Ontario, specializing in saxophone and improvisation concepts.
 I hold a Master of Arts in Community Music, from Wilfrid Laurier University, a Bachelor of Music from Humber College and a Bachelor of Mathematics from the University of Waterloo.